 He chooses to take all that as a compliment.

-Twenty four and a bit years ago he was given a carbootful of cardboard boxes, told to “take that lot home” and unpack it, and get it going.
+Twenty eight and a bit years ago he was given a carbootful of cardboard boxes, told to “take that lot home” and unpack it, and get it going.
 “It” turned out to be an Amstrad computer.
 Most of the plugs and connectors were unambiguous so the getting going bit proved no worse than any other esoteric piece of electrical kit, and finding out how it worked was just lots of trial and mostly, error.

 Eventually his employer upgraded to “Windows” and the staff were actually given a proper course in how to use it – ie: a whole morning.
 Now he can install more RAM and swap a hard disc to SSD – so the message is – you may be as he is, on the way to the crematorium, but you can stop the hearse, and put yourself on the web before those doors close behind you.

 He and his wife have exercised the freedom of movement so hated by the present Government (Government ? – Ha !) and are now uneconomic migrants in Scotland where the Health Service is better.
 So much better is it, that they have recently become Great Grand Parents though quite what the Health Service did to achieve that they are not sure.
 Isn’t medicine wonderful these days ?

 91total visits,2visits today